sukhasana

 Safety and Precautions in Sukhasana (Easy Pose)

-Sukhasana, known as the Easy Pose, is usually a safe and comfy sitting position.
-However, it’s important to follow some guidelines to stay aligned and prevent pain or injury.
-Even though it’s a basic pose in yoga and meditation, practicing it incorrectly can cause strain, particularly for those with tight hips, knee problems, or back issues.
+Even though this is a basic pose in yoga and meditation, doing it wrong can cause strain.
+This is especially true for people with tight hips, knee problems, or back issues.
 Here are some key safety tips to keep in mind when doing Sukhasana.

 Common Mistakes in Sukhasana (Easy Pose)